The truth about mold allergies

 What you should know about mold and mold allergies:

-Mold is around all year.
+Mold has no allergy season.
+It's around all year.
 It hangs around in buildings, builds up after heavy rains, and grows on food.
-It has a notable spike in the summer (mostly due to the spring rains), but it’s not something like cedar that we only need to worry about it during its peak season.
+It has a notable spike in the summer (mostly due to the spring rains), but it’s not something like cedar that we only need to worry and complain about a couple months out of the year.

-As we all have seen, mold also develops on decomposed food like strawberries.
-Throw this food away and put it outside.
-Don’t put it down the garbage disposal because you’ll break up the spores and shoot them into the air you’re breathing.
+Mold is a nuisance because it can sprout up just about anywhere it gets damp.
+In our walls, on our floors, and as we all have seen, mold also develops on decomposed food like strawberries.
+Luckily this is a mold that you can strop from affecting you.
+Throw this food away and put it outside in the garbage bin.
+Don’t put it down the garbage disposal because you’ll break up the spores and shoot them into the air you’re breathing like an allergy grenade.

 Because of all these different ways we run into mold, it’s hard to tell if mold is affecting your allergies.
 If you’re noticing any of the following symptoms after heavy rains and in more humid environments, it could be an indicator of how mold affects you: